 BEST PRACTICE BULLETING # 123

-During use it is important that operators use level indicators on platforms and take notice of any warnings provided.
+During use, it is important that operators use level indicators on platforms and take notice of any warnings provided.
 If the level indicator shows that operating limits are being exceeded, the operator should lower the platform or machine and reset in a level position.
 If it is suspected that the outriggers could sink for any reason, regular checks should be made of machine level and adjustments made to outriggers, spreaders, mats etc.

 GUIDANCE FOR MAJOR INSPECTIONS OF MOBILE ELEVATING WORK PLATFORMS

-This document outlines a major inspection scheme to validate structural integrity and functionality of critical components of a mobile elevating work platform (MEWP).
-Such a scheme may be undertaken to determine if a machine is within safe design and use criteria beyond the manufacturer’s design life.
+This document outlines a major inspection scheme to validate the structural integrity and functionality of critical components of a mobile elevating work platform (MEWP).
+Such a scheme may be undertaken to determine if a machine is within the safe design and use criteria beyond the manufacturer’s design life.
 Design life is defined as the duration determined by the manufacturer for which a structure or a structural component may be used for its intended purpose with recommended maintenance.

 MEWP CHAMBER IWH INFORMATION CIRCULAR 1 – MAN INJURED, LOADING BOOM